 What happens when you combine chocolate, peanut butter and bacon together all in one recipe?
 Delicious madness!
 I don’t normally take so many photos of one single recipe but I went a little low carb cookie crazy yesterday.
 The weather was cold, the oven was warm and my tooth was sweet.
 The end result was sinful.
 I can’t wait for you to try them.
 Remember, sharing is caring…especially when it comes to low carb cookies that contain bacon.

-Check out some of my other favorite keto dessert recipes:
+In addition to these Chocolate Peanut Butter Bacon Cookies, Check out some of my other favorite keto cookie recipes:

 - Keto Flourless Chewy Double Chocolate Chip Cookies